Global Kilometer-Scale Simulations with ARP-GEM2: Effect of Parameterized Convection and Calibration: Results

 At a 25 km resolution (Figs. \ref{fig:pdf}a-b), the low entrainment and detrainment values produce a precipitation PDF with a distinct peak around 10 mm day$^{-1}$.
 In contrast, high-precipitation regimes (above 30 mm day$^{-1}$) are associated with lower precipitation frequencies than observed (Fig. \ref{fig:pdf}b).
 This underestimation of extreme precipitation is similar to that seen in ARP-GEM version 1 (e.g. Fig. 16 in GS25).
 Both ARP-GEM1-25km and ARP-GEM2-25km-ed$-$ use the same entrainment and detrainment coefficients ($\varepsilon_{\mathrm{up}}$ = 1.8 $\cdot$ 10$^{-3}$ m$^{-1}$ and $\delta_{\mathrm{up}}$ = 0.75 $\cdot$ 10$^{-4}$ m$^{-1}$), resulting in similar PDFs despite differences in other model parameters and physics.

 As entrainment and detrainment increase, the peak in the intermediate precipitation regime decreases.
-Without deep convection -- which represents the extreme case of this sensitivity, corresponding to infinite entrainment and detrainment (Section \ref{sec:simulations}\ref{sec:diluted}) -- these effects become even more pronounced.
-These results are consistent with large precipitation regimes being dominated by large-scale precipitation, and intermediate regimes (around 10 mm day$^{-1}$) being dominated by convective precipitation, as in \citet{kooperman-2018}.
+Without parameterized deep convection -- which represents the extreme case of this sensitivity, corresponding to infinite entrainment and detrainment (Section \ref{sec:simulations}\ref{sec:diluted}) -- these effects become even more pronounced.
+These results are consistent with large precipitation regimes being dominated by grid-scale precipitation from the microphysics, and intermediate regimes (around 10 mm day$^{-1}$) being dominated by convective precipitation, as in \citet{kooperman-2018}.

-This behavior is not unique to this model but appears characteristic of climate models in terms of sensitivity to the entrainment rate \citep{kooperman-2018} or to the deep convection scheme being turned off \citep[e.g.][]{maher-2018, becker-2021}.
+This behavior is not unique to this model but appears characteristic of climate models in terms of sensitivity to the entrainment rate \citep{kooperman-2018} or to the deep convection scheme being turned off at low \citep[e.g.][]{maher-2018} or high resolution, as seen with the Integrated Forecasting System (IFS) model \citep{becker-2021, takasuka-2026}.
 Convection schemes tend to concentrate rainfall into a predominant range.
 Indeed, most climate models show distinct peaks in their PDFs related to convective precipitation \citep{ahn-2024}.
 This effect may be particularly strong in bulk schemes that represent all convection with a single mean updraft, such as the Tiedtke scheme, in contrast to spectral schemes.

-Note that large-scale precipitation can also produce distinct peaks in low-precipitation regimes \citep[e.g.][]{ahn-2024}.
+Note that grid-scale precipitation can also produce distinct peaks in low-precipitation regimes \citep[e.g.][]{ahn-2024}.
 This is also observed in the very low range.
-This peak is likely related to large-scale microphysics in low-level clouds, such as stratocumulus clouds.
+This peak is likely related to grid-scale microphysics in low-level clouds, such as stratocumulus clouds.

-At low resolution and with large entrainment and detrainment rates, the peak in the intermediate precipitation regime decreases, while the occurrence of larger precipitation amounts increases, bringing the distribution closer to observations.
+At low resolution and with large entrainment and detrainment rates, the peak in the intermediate precipitation regime decreases (Fig. \ref{fig:pdf}a), while the occurrence of larger precipitation amounts increases (Fig. \ref{fig:pdf}b), bringing the distribution closer to observations.
 These results point to an improved representation of the precipitation PDF when parameterized deep convection is more diluted.
 Without parameterized convection, the biases in the intermediate and heavy rain regimes may be reversed.